 About this product

-Experiencing Plantar Fasciitis, knee pain, heel spurs, shin splints or just pain in general?
-Consider getting some medical grade orthotics to help correct your biomechanical disfunction and get back on your feet!
+Experiencing Plantar Fasciitis, knee pain, heel spurs, shin splints, or just pain in general?
+Consider getting some medical-grade Orthotics for Plantar Fasciitis to help correct your biomechanical disfunction and get back on your feet!

 - Firm density medical grade EVA orthotic